 Think it can’t happen to you?
 That’s what the victims in horror movies think, too.
 But these failures can and do happen to companies just like yours all the time.
 Your customers are no different than the airline passengers in the Airbus story.
 Customers pay you because your products and services meet their needs, and you ignore this at your own peril.

 Fortunately, a better way exists.
-For 30 years, Applied Marketing Science has helped companies develop successful new products using our scientifically proven approach to identifying and prioritizing customer needs.
+For over 30 years, Applied Marketing Science has helped companies develop successful new products using our scientifically proven approach to identifying and prioritizing customer needs.
 You can read about it in the article, “The Voice of the Customer,” co-authored by Applied Marketing Science co-founder, John Hauser.
 In this article, the authors test various methods for conducting research to uncover customer needs for innovation.
 A set of best practices emerge, and it’s these practices we’ve been using to help companies succeed at innovation ever since.
 Take a look at our website for more information on the trainings and research services we provide.

 Launching successful new products is scary, but you don’t have to become the victim in an innovation horror story.
 A better way exists.
 By conducting Voice of the Customer research up front, you can identify the customer needs you should focus on.
 Then, you can develop products that meet those needs.
 Your new product development and innovation process will become far less scary, and you’ll achieve far more success for you and your company.

 Dan Reed, “With The First A380 On The Scrapheap After Just 11 Years Airbus’ Bad Bet Now Is Painfully Obvious,” Forbes October 16, 2018 (https://www.forbes.com/sites/danielreed/2018/10/16/with-the-first-a380-on-the-scrapheap-after-just-11-years-airbus-bad-bet-can-now-is-obvious/#1ee0a28c8a51)